geerlingguy/ansible-role-drupal/README.md

 Set `drupal_build_makefile` to `false` and this to `true` if you are using a Composer-based site deployment strategy.

+    drupal_composer_bin_dir: "vendor/bin"

+If you set the `bin-dir` in your project's `composer.json` file to a value other than `vendor/bin`, override this variable with the same directory path.

 ### Create a new project using `drupal-project` (Composer)

     drupal_build_composer_project: true